-Complete the following steps to use RemoteUX to perform post-install updates to a target server:
+Complete the following steps to use RemoteUX to perform post-installation updates to a target server:

 - 1. Insert the IBM UpdateXpress CD into the CD drive of the source system. - 2.
 From a command prompt, change directories to the CD drive. - 3.
 Run the remoteux.exe program with the applicable parameters to update the target server.
-See below for some examples:

-To update the BIOS code and firmware code on a remote server named remote: remoteux.exe \\remote -user:administrator -pwd:password -firmware -a -r remoteux.exe \\192.168.0.150 -user:fred -pwd:password -drivers
+For example, to update the BIOS code and firmware code on a remote server named remote:

+remoteux.exe \\remote -user:administrator -pwd:password -firmware -a -r remoteux.exe \\192.168.0.150 -user:fred -pwd:password -drivers